Harmony on Pointe

 Karen Leland leads communications and public relations for Virginia G. Piper Charitable Trust, a private, place-based philanthropy that supports Maricopa County’s nonprofit sector.
 Leland’s work focuses on strategies that help bring the positive impacts and outcomes made by its grantees to the forefront.
 Before joining the Trust, she led communications and marketing operations for several initiatives and units at Arizona State University, including the Global Institute of Sustainability, the Office of Research and Economic Affairs, and Morrison Institute for Public Policy.
 Leland also worked in economic development serving organizations such as Greater Phoenix Economic Council, among others.
 She is a proud graduate of both Arizona State University’s W.P.
 Carey School of Business and Phoenix College.

-In the News – Harmony On Pointe
+In the News – Harmony on Pointe

 The latest news about the film.